 The staff were a bit lacklustre but food was good.
-My sushi bowl was so fulling and Christina’s egg, bacon and corn beignets looked amazing.
+Jim said his sushi bowl was so filling and my plate of egg, bacon and corn beignets was amazing.

 Sharing a space with the Welder’s Dog (see below), this coffee counter does the best coffee in town.
 It also has a small counter of vegan snacks and classic pastries that look pretty good too.

 Where to drink